 What makes the pursuit of security so hopeless is that it’s actually an illusion.
 It really is true, there is no security.
 People don’t like to think about this, but each of our lives will end in death.
-The pursuit of security is an attempt to minimize the risk of death – which is healthy to a point – but completely counterproductive when taken too far.
+The pursuit of security is at least partially an attempt to minimize the risk of death – which is healthy to a point.
+But it’s completely counterproductive when taken too far.

 The reality is that you can’t prevent your own death, no matter how much security you try to build into your life.
 I suspect that many people with high security drives have this fantasy that they can cheat death by building some kind of moat around their lives.
 It won’t happen.
 But it’s something we all need to consider as a potential for what motivates us.

 Ironically, a big part of living life to the fullest is letting go.
 It’s coming to a point where you begin to accept life as it really is.
 That means recognizing the reality that bad things will happen in spite of our best efforts.
 Our best response is to learn to live at peace with that idea, and find meaning and happiness in the midst of it.